open-telemetry/opentelemetry.io/content/en/docs/collector/internal-telemetry.md

 offer experimental support for a configuration based on the OpenTelemetry Configuration schema.

-### Configuring metrics
+### Configure internal metrics

 Prometheus metrics are exposed locally on port `8888` and path `/metrics`.
-For containerized environments, you may want to expose this port on a public interface instead of only locally.
+For containerized environments, you might want to expose this port on a public interface instead of only locally.

 Set the address in the config `service::telemetry::metrics`: